ServiceWeaver/weaver/website/docs.md

 >    assumption._

-Service Weaver takes a different approach to rollouts, avoiding these complex cross-version interactions entirely.
+Service Weaver takes a different approach to rollouts and sidesteps these complex cross-version interactions.
 Service Weaver ensures that client requests are executed entirely within a single version of a system.
 A component in one version will *never* communicate with a component in a different version.
 This eliminates the leading cause of update failures, allowing you to roll out new versions of your Service Weaver application safely and with less headache.